U.S. 'wasted' months before preparing for virus pandemic

 Trump during a White House briefing on March 26 claimed that he had inherited an “empty shelf” from the Obama administration, but added that "we’re really filling it up, and we fill it up rapidly.”

-Federal purchasing records, however, show the Trump administration delayed ordering additional supplies until the virus had taken root and was spreading.
+Federal purchasing records, however, show the Trump administration delayed making big orders for additional supplies until the virus had taken root and was spreading.

 HHS first announced its intent to purchase 500 million N95 masks on March 4, with plans to distribute them over the next 18 months.
 The following day, Congress passed an $8.3 billion coronavirus spending bill, more than three times what the White House had originally asked for.

-Ten days later, on March 14, Trump declared the outbreak a national emergency.
+Eight days later, on March 13, Trump declared the outbreak a national emergency.
 That was almost six weeks after the WHO's action.
 By then, thousands of U.S. schools had closed, the National Basketball Association had put its season on temporary hiatus and there were 1,700 confirmed cases of COVID-19 in the country.

 The government had already sent tens of thousands of masks, gloves and gowns from the stockpile to Washington state, which was hit early with a coronavirus outbreak.
 But state officials even then said the supplies weren't enough.

-Note: This story has been updated to correct that Trump declared a national emergency on March 13, not March 14.